How To Prepare Yourself For Test Case Writing [Productivity Tips]

 • The total number of bugs identified with severity level 2 (major bugs).

-• Testing cannot be continued for the feature due to the major bugs but can be continued with other parts of the system.
+• Testing cannot be continued for the feature due to major bugs but can continue with other parts of the system.

 • To be calculated on a weekly basis.